Transnational repression: Iran

+From 2022-2026, over two hundred assassination plots have been documented targeting dissidents abroad by Iran's government, nearly twice as many as occurred in the period from 1979-2021.
+Many of the plots involve contracting with local criminals who may or may not be aware of the purpose of the surveillance or intimidation or violence.
+The increase has been a burden on investigators and courts in democracies who are also tracking and countering threats from other authoritarian regimes like Russia and China as well.

 On 9 November 2023, former European Parliament Vice-president Alejo Vidal-Quadras was shot in the face in Madrid, Spain, an attack that he survived.
 Iran was suspected to be related to the assassination attempt and the attack has been described as an act of transnational repression, including by the European Parliament.
 A United States Treasury Department press release declared that: "The [Ministry of Intelligence and Security] and Iran's Islamic Revolutionary Guard Corps (IRGC) have long targeted perceived regime opponents in acts of transnational repression outside of Iran, a practice that the regime has accelerated in recent years."
 Freedom House also included journalist Masih Alinejad's kidnapping plan among Iran's transnational repression tactics.

 Iran threatens journalists living abroad who are critical of the Iranian regime.
 In 2024 Iranian operatives stabbed Pouria Zeraati, this was interpreted by The Atlantic as a warning and threat to other Iranian journalists.
 Iran also considers London based, Iranian opposition linked news media such as Iran International as a terrorist organization.
 In 2022, wanted: dead or alive posters with the faces of four Iran International journalists were published by a major Iranian news agency.
 In 2018, Syria's Bashar Al Assad, an Iranian ally, plotted to kill Sima Sabet, an Iranian BBC journalist, and Fardad Farahzad, an anchor in Iran International.

 The Anglo-American author Salman Rushdie, critical of the Iranian regime, suffered an attempted assassination in 2022 which is said to have been prompted by a fatwa by Ruhollah Khomeini, former Supreme Leader of Iran, and a 1989 Iran $3.3 million bounty for him.
 The Atlantic reported that Iran has kidnapped several of its targets.
 According to the US State Department, the Islamic republic has attempted 360 assassinations.
 Iran has targeted political leaders, activists and journalists.
 Iran also attempted to bomb an opposition gathering in Europe.
 Pro democracy activist Ruhollah Zam was kidnapped by Iran and later executed.

 The United States passed the Masih Alinejad HUNT Act in 2021, which sanctions people sent by Iran to harass human rights activists.
 Masih Alinejad, an Iranian human rights activist who opposes compulsory hijab, has been the target of multiple assassination plots and a kidnapping attempt by the regime.